top of page

 There are 5 Major amber deposits in the world, and numerous small deposits.
 The major deposits are what we are interested with because we are able to buy and search through large amounts of material, and offer them fore sale here on amberbugs.com

 The 5 deposits are: The Baltic, Burma, Dominican Republic, Mexico, and Indonesia.
-Each deposit produces a unique type of amber, We will cover the differences in these types of amber in a later blog post.
+Each deposit produces a unique type of amber.

 How is amber processed?